Impurity induced magnetic ordering in Sr$_2$RuO$_4$: Effective Field theory

 with

 and

+Obviously, the renormalized coupling $ \hat{\tilde{A}}(\bm{q}) $ incorporates the random phase approximation for the susceptibility [see also Eq.~(\ref{m-rpa})].
 Note that Eq.~\eqref{eqn:seff-nucl-maintxt} corresponds directly to the variational equations obtained within the Ginzburg-Landau theory [Eq.~\eqref{GL-q}].
 However, we should be aware that $ \hat{A}(\bm{q}) $ is only a qualitative approximation of $ \hat{\tilde{A}}(\bm{q}) $, since it is a small-$\bm{q}$ expansion, but attempts to mimic the behavior around $ Q_0 $.
-After a comparison we find for the coefficients of the gradient terms that $ K_1 \sim K_3 \gg K_2 $.
+After a comparison we find for the coefficients of the gradient terms of the Ginzburg-Landau free energy [Eq.~\eqref{GL-FE}] that $ K_1 \sim K_3 \gg K_2 $.
 The essentially vanishing $ K_2 $ ensures the clear cross-structure.